wizdmio/wizdm/apps/wizdm/src/assets/docs/en/content/overview.md

 ## Static Content
 For static content we mean pages of informative content with minimal to no interaction capabilities such as the *About* or the *Terms and Conditions* page.
 This very reference guide belongs to the static content as well.

-The rendering engine is the [@wizdm/markdown](docs/content/markdown) package processing source md files statically hosted in the */assets/docs* folder.
+The rendering engine for static content is the [@wizdm/markdown](docs/content/markdown) package processing markdown formatted source files hosted in the */assets/docs* folder.
 Syntax highlighting is provided by the [@wizdm/prism](docs/content/prism) package when needed.

 ### Routing
 Every route configuration not matching any of the dynamic page routes will end up feeding the *StaticPageModule*.
-While loading the module, the *Router* will invoke the [StaticResolver]() attempting to load the content from a md file matching the given route segments.
+While loading the module, the *Router* will invoke the [StaticResolver](https://github.com/wizdmio/wizdm/blob/master/apps/wizdm/src/app/pages/static/static-resolver.service.ts) attempting to load the content from a md file matching the given route segments.

 To do so, a custom [url matcher](https://angular.io/api/router/UrlMatcher) is used by the module: